Dog Services

 Dog Licenses and Laws

-• when the dog is 6 months of age or grows its permanent canine teeth, whichever comes first
+• When the dog is 6 months of age or grows its permanent canine teeth, whichever comes first;

-• within 30 days of moving to the county
+• Within 30 days of moving to the county.

-Purchasing a Clackamas County dog license
+How to buy a Clackamas County dog license

 • dog information (name, age, color, breed)